TrenchBuddy/eliza-aws-plugin/README.md

 # AWS Plugin for Eliza

 This plugin provides AWS infrastructure and deployment capabilities for running Eliza in a scalable cloud environment.
-It was created inadvertently during the creation of TrenchBuddy due to its unique requirements as a one-agent-per-user application.
+It was created inadvertently during the creation of [TrenchBuddy.io](https://TrenchBuddy.io) due to its unique requirements as a one-agent-per-user application.
 AWS provided a great framework for scaling, centralized data storage, and authentication.
 I hope this can be of use to others who want to host Eliza on AWS, regardless of whether they leverage the multi-agent modifications I made.